-Trusted Apple analyst Ming-Chi Kuo has expressed his belief that the Cupertino tech giant won't integrate an infrared depth-sensing system on the rear of iPhone models to be released in 2019.
-This isn’t necessary a bad thing, here’s why.
+In a new research note issued to clients this morning, respected Apple analyst Ming-Chi Kuo has expressed his belief that the Cupertino technology firm won't integrate an infrared depth-sensing system on the rear of new iPhones due in 2019, citing two reasons.

 eBay has announced a new open source technology that could make it easier for people with motor impairments to shop or move around apps.
 HeadGaze uses Apple's TrueDepth camera alongside Apple ARKit to allow you to navigate an app using your head motion.

 Fingerprint on display technology was once expected to launch on the iPhone X in 2017.
 Instead, Face ID was introduced to replace Touch ID on Apple's current flagship device.
 Apple's embrace of Face ID isn't expected to end anytime soon, according to one crucial analyst, despite the push by others to begin using the new fingerprint technology.

 An Apple developer has discovered code in the latest iOS 12 beta that suggests an all-new iPad Pro is coming which features Face ID and a True Depth camera.
 Steve Troughton-Smith notes that AvatarKit, which Apple uses to operate its Animoji and upcoming Memoji on the iPhone X, has been altered to support an iPad-size screen.

 In his Twitter posting, Troughton-Smith notes, "New in iOS 12: AvatarKit comes to iPad.
 Still requires a TrueDepth camera to do face tracking, though, i.e. an iPad with Face ID."